El Obeid: Religion

+The population of El Obeid is majority Muslim, with a small Christian presence.
+The city incorporates a wide range of tribal groups and ethnicities, including many of the Northern riverain tribes, classified as the jallaba, who migrated for trade and to escape the oppression of the Turko-Egyptian authorities of the North.

-The town is predominantly Muslim.
-However, it is also the seat of a Roman Catholic Diocese, which is the only other one in Sudan next to Khartoum since the partition in 2011, and of an Anglican Bishopric.
+El Obeid is the seat of a Roman Catholic Diocese, the only one in Sudan apart from Khartoum since the partition in 2011, and of an Anglican Bishopric.

-The Catholic Cathedral of Our Lady Queen of Africa in El-Obeid is considered to be one of the largest and oldest churches in Sudan.
+The Catholic Cathedral of Our Lady Queen of Africa in El Obeid is considered to be one of the largest and oldest churches in Sudan.
 It was founded in 1872 by Daniele Comboni, an Italian Roman Catholic bishop, who worked for the Catholic missions in Sudan between 1858 and his death in Khartoum in 1881.
 The present building was constructed between 1961 and 1964 in Italian style.